 Quebec City is the capital of the Province of Quebec and is home to approximately 800,000 people.
 It was chosen as an IUHPFL program site for its rich history and culture, including impeccably preserved 17th and 18th century architecture, stunning landscapes, parks, outdoor activities, concerts, and festivals.
 Street performances are common in the summertime and include acrobatics, fire dancers, and a variety of musicians.
 It's not surprising that the famous Cirque de Soleil got its start just north of Quebec City in the mid-1980s, because the Province of Quebec has been home to many talented performers throughout its long history.

-Since Brest sits on the Atlantic coast near a magnificent landlocked bay and the river Penfeld, it offers beautiful vistas of beaches, rich hills and forests.
+Since Brest sits on the Atlantic coast near a magnificent landlocked bay and the river Penfeld, it offers beautiful vistas of beaches, rich hills, and forests.
 Students may sample Breton cuisine like the famous Breton crêpe and delicious seafood.
 Famous sporting events such as the Tour de France often travel through Brest.

 Named after a Welsh monk in the sixth century and one of the oldest towns in the program, St. Brieuc is located in the region of Brittany in northwestern France.

 St. Brieuc straddles two rivers before emptying into the Bay of St. Brieuc and the English Channel.
-In 2008 and 2012, the Tour de France raced through this city.